 Bus: The best way to get to Madrid city center is by the 24 hours express bus.
 This bus picks up passengers at all terminals and goes strait to O'Donell and Cibeles metro stations, and Atocha (the main train station).
 The bus departs every 12 minutes in the day and half hour at night, one-way ticket is 5 euros which can be bought from the driver.

 Public bus 200 is a cheaper option, but takes more time.
 One-way fare to Avenida de America bus station is 1.50 euro.

 See for tickets and schedule: buses: emtmadrid.es .

 Taxis into the city would cost around 35 euro but can be bit cheaper if you pre-book it.

 All prices quoted here were found in June 2017

-Most flights from Adolfo Suárez Madrid–Barajas Airport are to Gran Canaria and to Amsterdam but there are many more flights to other destinations as well, most of them by Iberia Airlines.
-Every day there are flights to 8 destinations from Adolfo Suárez Madrid–Barajas Airport.
+Most flights from Adolfo Suárez Madrid–Barajas Airport are to Amsterdam and to Gran Canaria but there are many more flights to other destinations as well, most of them by Iberia Express.
+Every day there are flights to 7 destinations from Adolfo Suárez Madrid–Barajas Airport.
 Here are the most popular destinations: